1342tools/kanti/src-go/README.md

-# KProxy Go Backend
+# Kanti Go Backend

-This is a high-performance Go implementation of the KProxy backend, replacing the TypeScript/Node.js implementation with a more efficient solution using the `goproxy` library.
+This is a high-performance Go implementation of the Kanti backend, replacing the TypeScript/Node.js implementation with a more efficient solution using the `goproxy` library.

 ## Architecture